1991 Hindu Kush earthquake: Impact

 According to OFDA and CRED, at least 545 people died in Afghanistan, while the state government issued a press release citing 1,000 deaths which was unconfirmed.
 The earthquake also killed 300 people and left 574 injured in the areas of Malakand, Chitral, and Peshawar, Pakistan.
 A reconnaissance survey of the area recorded only 181 deaths, attributing higher figures to heavy snow cover in the affected districts which hindered accessibility and lead to confusion and an overestimate by officials.
 People were killed in their sleep due to the earthquake occurring early in the morning.
 The high death toll was attributed to the collapse of poorly constructed homes when its residents were asleep.
 Additionally, three people died from heart attacks in the Khorog area, Tajikistan.
 The total damage in Afghanistan and Pakistan was estimated at and million, respectively.
 Large landslides occurred in Dir and Kohistan, and 5,302 cattle perished.

 In Pakistan, damage was mainly concentrated near the border with Afghanistan, in a remote tribal region, and ninety percent of reported damage was in Malakand Division.
 At least 5,187 homes were razed while nearly 80,000 sustained damage.
 Several villages were totally buried under landslides, and some 300 homes in the mountainous village of Arandu were destroyed.
 Most homes in the area were constructed of straw and mud, which were razed.
 Doctors in Lahore said that at least ten people experienced heart attacks.
-Homes were also destroyed up to 644 km from the epicenter.
+Some homes located up to 644 km from the epicenter were also destroyed.
 Landslides, damage to communications, power, transportation, and some residential infrastructure occurred in Tajikistan.
 The shaking was also felt in parts of central Asia, India and Uzbekistan.

 In Chitral, 145–150 km from the epicenter, twenty percent of pucca construction in the city sustained non-structural damage.
 Older homes sustained particular destruction.
 An 18 m tall minaret of the city mosque collapsed.
 Ninety percent of kutcha (Note: A temporary dwelling common in rural areas constructed of leaves, mud, wood, stones, thatch and unburnt bricks.) homes were damaged.
 In Ayun, there were many landslides.
 Most of its kutcha housing was damaged, and many Afghan refugee shelters were affected.
 In Islamabad, windows rattled for a minute, causing panic among inhabitants.
 Older and poorly constructed homes Islamabad and Lahore areas also sustained damage.